lzwjava/blog-source/notes/2025-10-12-sleepless-hong-kong-escape-en.md

 ### Refined Story: A Sleepless Weekend Escape to Hong Kong

 Last weekend in October 2025, I set off for a spontaneous trip to Hong Kong, arriving in the early hours after a restless journey.
-I woke up in Shenzhen around noon on Friday, skipped any real rest, and headed straight to Huanggang Port.
+I woke up in Guangzhou around noon on Friday, when at evening after logging off work and headed straight to Huanggang Port.
 Crossing the border felt like a blur—I arrived in HK around 3 or 4 a.m., bleary-eyed and underprepared for the night ahead.

 I'd heard hotel prices in Hong Kong could skyrocket, especially after the inflated rates in 2023, but a quick check showed budget options ranging from HK$250 to HK$400 per night—far more affordable than expected.
 Still, I didn't book anything, figuring I could wing it.
 The weather didn't help: a light drizzle made the streets slick and uninviting as I wandered toward a nearby park.
 There, I tried to crash on a bench, but the damp air and occasional passersby kept me tossing.